Classification of matter and chemical equations

-Dr. Walt Volland, revised September 28, 2009 all rights reserved 2005-2009
+Dr. Walt Volland, revised June 1, 2013 all rights reserved 2005-2013

-Matter is divided into two broad classes.
-Mixtures and pure substances.
-Mixtures are a physical or mechanical combination.
 A combination can be uniform and homogeneous like homogenized milk.
 Or it can be heterogeneous like chocolate chip cookies.
 The chocolate chips not uniformly mixed throughout the cookie.
 Another heterogeneous mixture is salad dressing. shaking mixes the oil and water into assorted sized globs.
 The mixture separates when allowed to stand.
 Gravity physically pulls the denser water layer down under the lighter less dense oil.

 physical change